 3 Questions Your Data Center Provider Must Answer

-Digital transformation initiatives are reshaping how and where organizations do business, and the infrastructure required to support those initiatives, including those that involve massive data analytics and the Internet of Things, must evolve as well.
+Digital transformation initiatives are reshaping how and where organizations do business, and the infrastructure required to support those initiatives.
+Those that involve massive data analytics and the Internet of Things (IoT) must evolve as well.

 Consider how some of the most innovative industries are transforming the business landscape:

 - SaaS organizations collect volumes of customer, partner, payment and third-party market data to provide a service or run analytics to commercialize information about the information.

 - Retail companies with multiple geo-dispersed locations collect massive amounts of point-of-sale data, marketing information and supply chain and inventory logs from across their network to build stronger shopper profiles.